Tanzania travel advice

 The currency is the Tanzanian shilling (TZS).

-ATMs are available in main cities, and some can be used to access Canadian bank accounts; however, they are subject to breakdowns.
-You should carry a small supply of cash in U.S. dollars for use in airports and at borders.
+ATMs are available in main cities, and some can be used to access Canadian bank accounts.
+However, they occasionally run out of cash, especially on holidays and during weekends.
+You should carry a small amount of U.S. dollars for use in airports and at borders.
+You must declare all currencies exceeding 10,000 U.S. dollars upon arrival and departure from Tanzania.

 Natural disasters and climate